SoK: The Security-Safety Continuum of Multimodal Foundation Models through Information Flow and Global Game-Theoretic Analysis of Asymmetric Threats: Defenses and Mitigation Strategies

 \begin{takeaway}

-\textbf{Insight \thetakeaway: } \textit{ System-level safeguards are essential for protecting MFMs.
-While model-level defenses often fall short, system-level bandwidth limits offer stronger and more scalable protection.
-In extreme cases, a physical self-destruction mechanism with system compartmentalization can irreversibly stop AI-powered attacks that surpass all defenses, ending the attacker-defender game. } \end{takeaway}
+\textbf{Insight \thetakeaway: } {While model-level defenses often fall short, system-level bandwidth limits offer stronger and more scalable protection.
+In extreme cases, a ``self-destruction'' mechanism within a compartmentalized system can irreversibly stop AI-powered attacks that surpass all defenses, ending the attacker-defender game. } \end{takeaway}